Adobe Acrobat Pro Licensing

 While there is no fee for the license, eligible customers must have a Cornell business need to use the software.
 Determination of whether an individual has a business need is left to the individual's department.
 License approval can take up to 5 business days.
 (Most requests are approved by the next business day.)

-Adobe Acrobat Pro licenses are assigned at departmental request.
+Adobe Acrobat Pro licenses are assigned only at departmental request.
 If you need an Acrobat Pro license, please ask your local departmental Technical Support Provider (TSP) or your manager to submit a request for a license on your behalf.
 Your manager or TSP can then submit the request via email to: firstname.lastname@example.org.

 - Customer's Name (the person needing the license)